mparekh3/Bowling_Lane_Booking/README.md

 ### Bowlinglane Class:

 This class define the bowling lane system.
-This class include Lane display function, Take a number of player input function, Lane booking function.
+This class include Lane display function, Take a number of player input function, Lane booking function, lane request function and game over function.

+###### Displaylane function: display avialable all lanes to customers.

+###### Players function: Take a number players value.

+###### Booklane function: This function initialized customers values line book lane line and number of players on those lanes.
+These values are used for billing when customer end the game.

+###### Reqestlane function: In this function, Customer allocated a lane from available lane    list and Available lane list is updates for the next customer.

+###### Gameover function: This function takes booked lane request from the customer when customer end the game.
+Bill is calculated in this lane and issue for customer.
+After taking the request of lane.
+Available lane list is also updated in this function.

+## How to run?

+This code is written in python3.6

+Simply run

+python main.py

+or depending upon your config

+Python3 main.py